-Stormwater runoff pollution is one of the greatest threats to our region’s waterways.
+Water pollution after a rain storm, known as stormwater runoff pollution, is one of the greatest threats to our region’s waterways.
 This occurs when rain or melted snow flows over watertight surfaces, such as driveways, sidewalks, and streets.
 Rather than naturally soaking into the earth, this runoff picks up litter, chemicals, and other pollutants on its way into storm drains.
 It is then discharged on occasion into the waterways we use for swimming, fishing, drinking water and more.

-Many people have no idea that storm drains flow to local waterways, so they use them as trash and toxic waste dumps.
-Since Philly gets all of its drinking water from local rivers and creeks, this message is extremely important to everyone in your neighborhood and the city.
+Many people have no idea that storm drains flow to local waterways and unfortunately, many people use them as their personal trash can.
+Since Philly gets all of its drinking water from local rivers and creeks, it’s extremely important for everyone to do their part and keep the inlets free of litter, pet waste, and harmful chemicals.
+There are roughly 72,000 inlets, and we need your help to mark them!

-First, decide how many medallions you want to glue – each kit does 15 storm drains – and then complete the online registration form.
+First, decide how many medallions you want to glue – each kit contains enough supplies to mark 15 inlets – and then complete the online registration form.
 Only one person per team needs to register and you can register for multiple kits at one time.
 We use this information to contact you about supplies and pickup times and locations.
 Supplies are limited: first come, first served.

 It’s incredibly important that you mark only the drains assigned to you, unless there’s a safety concern.
 After completing your project, please return signed copies of the Volunteer Release and Waiver.
 If you did not receive blank copies of the Volunteer Release and Waiver, please contact the PDE staff member you’ve been talking to.
-If you do not end up marking storm drains, please return them back to the space you picked them up at.
+If you don’t mark the storm drains, please return them back to the space you picked them up at.

 The Partnership for the Delaware Estuary is happy to use its bulk-purchasing power to help municipalities save money while, at the same time, satisfying their MS4 requirements.
 We are currently updating this program in order to provide a more enjoyable and easy experience for the municipalities we serve.
 We are not taking orders at this time.